Consequences of Foreclosure Part 2

 While the word “forgive” may imply that everything is said and done, this is not the case.
 In the eyes of the IRS, this forgiven debt sometimes counts as income, in which case it is taxable.
 If your foreclosure includes a cancellation of debt, your lender will send you a 1099-C that reports the amount they have forgiven you.
 You also need to calculate the capital gain resulting from the foreclosure.

 If you are already struggling financially, the tax consequences of a foreclosure can be the nail in the coffin of your hardships.
 It is best not to suffer through paying extra taxes after going through one of the hardest life situations a person can experience.

-One of the reasons we buy ugly houses in Tampa, FL, is to protect you from foreclosure and all the added hardships most people never realized come with it.
+One of the reasons we buy homes in any condition in Tampa, FL, is to protect you from foreclosure and all the added hardships most people never realized come with it.

 For more information about selling your home, please submit our contact request form.